sisrfeng/coc-wiki/Using-configuration-file.md

   "coc.preferences.watchmanPath": "",
 ```

+**Note:** for configure keymappings of coc, vim global variable is used to make is easier to work with, check out `coc-variable` section at `doc/coc.txt`.

 ## Configuration for sources

 Sources are configured with prefix `coc.source.{sourcename}` in configuration file, they share some common attributes, take 'neco' source for example: